GIScience/openrouteservice-docs/docs/source/api.rst

 .. needs revision

-It is a simple route for a car from A to B with no direction-instructions.
-The distances will be in kilometers, the weighting is `shortest` and ferries, motorways, tollways, unpavedroads and steps will be considered.
+This is a simple route for a car from starting point A(9.258506,49.240011) to destination B(9.2556609,49.2397316) with no direction-instructions.
+The measurement will be in kilometers, the weighting is `shortest` and ferries, motorways, tollways, unpavedroads and steps will be considered.
 The result will be the following:

 .. highlight:: xml